-After the analysis, LxDs get started on the D in LxD: design.
-This is where they determine learning objectives, create outline after outline, develop scripts, select the user interface and environment (web-based?
+After the analysis, LxDs start on the D in LxD: design.
+This step is where they determine learning objectives, create outline after outline, develop scripts, select the user interface and environment (web-based?
 LMS? gamification? mLearning?), map out time frames, and develop the course progression and assessment methods.
 After the analysis, the team is ready to create prototypes and start developing!

 So – after the team has implemented the design – do you think they’re done?
-Nope.
+Not yet.

 Want to learn more on LxD?

 What’s the difference between Learning Experience Design (LxD) and Instructional Design?

 You may have noticed that most job boards for eLearning companies list positions for Learning Experience Designers, rather than once-common Instructional Designers.
 This makes sense, as the focus of instructional design is “instruction” for content consumed by corporate learners.